We may receive compensation when you click on links to products from our partners.

 Instead of just talking about where you went to college or graduate school and your G.P.A, you can use your profile to attach your dissertation or other class work (not suggested for very experienced job seekers).
 Furthermore, you can link to a network of alumni and coworkers.
 A resume doesn’t have these utilities.

-While a resume can include a link to a website or email address, a LinkedIn profile has a far more sophisticated link structure.
+While a resume can include a link to a website or email address, a linkedin profile has a far more sophisticated link structure.
 It can automatically link to any official entity mentioned in a profile.
-This is helpful for job seekers because if they mention an obscure employer or professional association, a recruiter can easily find out how big the entity is, where it’s located as well as the industry and business focus.
+This is helpful for job seekers because if they mention an obscure employer or professional association, a

 In the end, the profile is not a replacement for the resume.
 Every job seeker can benefit by preparing both tools and keeping them updated.